dst202/blog-test/posts/graphQL-API-in-vanilla-JavaScript.md

 ---
-title: "How to requests to a GraphQL API  in vanilla JavaScript"
+title: "How to make requests to a GraphQL API in vanilla JavaScript"
+slug: "GraphQL-API-in-vanilla-JavaScript"
-date: "2021-09-06"
+date: "2021-06-09"
 description: "Learn how to query the Github GraphQl API to make a clone of the github user profile repositories page..."
 ---